JamieWilson2000/SpeedySumsMS2/README.md

 ## Audio

 - To enhance the fun factor of the game I wanted to add music to the different stages of the game.
 As a hobbyist freelance composer I had written a soundtrack for another farm based game application so I decided to save time and re-source the music for my own uses and in doing so I would also avoid any copyrighting issues.

 - The main theme of the game would be triggered when entering into the entry page wherein you decide which level to play.
 The music would be lighthearted and fun and would instill a sense of fun to the user and add to their overall enjoyment.
 Although I anticipate the audio runs for plenty of time for the user to make their decision about which level of gameplay to choose, I chose to loop the audio so in the event of the user becoming distracted with something else, the music will continue to run.

-- The following theme would then be triggered upon entering into a game mode.
-This music will be slightly faster and more concentrated in hurrying the user along.
+- The gameplay themes would then be triggered upon entering into a game mode.
+There are three different themes for the three different levels of difficulty.
+I hoped this might add a bit of variety to the audio elements as well.
+This set of music will be slightly faster and more concentrated in hurrying the user along.
 I feel that this is done in a gentle but effective manner.
+However, as a bit of a 'curveball' in the hard level the music gently increase in tempo which I would hope might instill a sense of panic in the user as if the hard level isn't hard enough!
 As with the main theme, I chose to loop the audio so that it runs continuously throughout the game, and only ends when the answer is incorrect or the user runs out of time during a question.

-- If the answer is incorrect or the user runs out of time, then the game over box will arrive to a downward spiral of music aurally indicating the end of the game.
+- If the answer is incorrect or the user runs out of time, then the game over box will arrive to a downward chromatic scale  of music, aurally indicating the end of the game.

 - [Link to the main theme](assets/audio/openingmusic.mp3)
 - [Link to the easy level gameplay theme](assets/audio/easyaudio.mp3)